CP/M: Disk formats

 IBM System/34 and IBM 3740's 128 byte/sector, single-density, single-sided format is CP/M's standard 8-inch floppy-disk format.
 No standard 5.25-inch CP/M disk format exists, with Kaypro, Morrow Designs, Osborne, and others each using their own.
 Certain formats were more popular than others.
-Most software was available in the Xerox 820 format, and other computers such as the Kaypro II were compatible with it, but InfoWorld estimated in September 1981 that "about two dozen formats were popular enough that software creators had to consider them to reach the broadest possible market".
+Most software was available in the Xerox 820 format, and other computers such as the Kaypro II were compatible with it.
+By contrast, a Heath owner complained in 1983 that few vendors offered software on Heath 5.25-inch disks "and many of those that did, did so intermittently".

+InfoWorld estimated in September 1981 that "about two dozen formats were popular enough that software creators had to consider them to reach the broadest possible market".
 JRT Pascal, for example, provided versions on 5.25-inch disk for North Star, Osborne, Apple, Heath/Zenith hard sector and soft sector, and Superbrain, and one 8-inch version.
 Ellis Computing also offered its software for both Heath formats, and 16 other 5.25-inch formats including two different TRS-80 CP/M modifications.
+As of 1984 Infocom published its games for five different CP/M systems, and for generic CP/M on 8-inch disk.
 Lifetree and some other software distributors also converted CP/M applications to various systems.

 Various formats were used depending on the characteristics of particular systems and to some degree the choices of the designers.
 CP/M supports options to control the size of reserved and directory areas on the disk, and the mapping between logical disk sectors (as seen by CP/M programs) and physical sectors as allocated on the disk.
 There are many ways to customize these parameters for every system but once they are set, no standardized way exists for a system to load parameters from a disk formatted on another system.